-In addition, moves to improve healthcare have brought the development and implementation of concepts and practices to improve patient outcomes, such as clinical governance frameworks that embed consumer participation, clinical effectiveness, and risk management.
+In addition, moves to improve healthcare have brought the development and implementation of concepts and practices to improve patient outcomes, such as clinical governance frameworks1 that embed consumer participation, clinical effectiveness, and risk management.

-4.1.
-Regulation
+4.1 | Regulation

-ASA members voluntarily agree to meet the standards of the ASA Code of Conduct for Sonographers and Standards of Practice.
+ASA members voluntarily agree to meet the standards such as the ASA Code of Conduct for Sonographers.
 This document supports the ASA Code of Conduct for Sonographers.